3D Printing

 In the CNTR research and transfer cluster, researchers from the natural and social sciences work together closely.
 We are based at the Peace Research Institute Frankfurt (PRIF), the Technical University of Darmstadt and Justus Liebig University Giessen.

-CNTR is organized into two research groups:
+CNTR is organized into three research groups:

-Emerging Disruptive Technologies Chemical and Biological Weapons Control
+Chemical and Biological Weapons Control

 Research Topics